ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 *	aws_iam_user_name is mapped to a user name from the selected row of data table `AWS IAM Users`.

 The workflow is initiated by the data table rule, `Example: AWS IAM: Delete User`.
-For more information on this workflow reference section [Function - AWS IAM: Delete User](#function---aws-iam-delete-user)
+For more information on this workflow, reference section [Function - AWS IAM: Delete User](#function---aws-iam-delete-user)

 The workflow, `Example: AWS IAM: Delete User For Artifact`, sets the following input field for the function:

 *	aws_iam_user_name is mapped to an artifact value for artifact of type `AWS IAM User Name`.

 The workflow is initiated by the data table rule, `Example: AWS IAM: Delete User For Artifact`.
-For more information on this workflow reference section [Function - AWS IAM: Delete User](#function---aws-iam-delete-user)
+For more information on this workflow, reference section [Function - AWS IAM: Delete User](#function---aws-iam-delete-user)

 <details><summary>Inputs:</summary>
 <p>